jamdominguez/JavaScript---ES6-Introduction/README.md

 newprint();

 const newarrowPrint = () => {
-    console.log('this.a in arrowPrint',this.a); //show 10, aroww function don't have this object in the scope }
+    console.log('this.a in arrowPrint',this.a); //show 10, arrow function doesn't have this object in the scope }
 newarrowPrint();
 ````